UCL Faculty of Engineering Sciences

 The UCL Faculty of Engineering Sciences is one of the 11 constituent faculties of University College London (UCL).
-The Faculty, the UCL Faculty of Mathematical and Physical Sciences and the UCL Faculty of the Built Envirornment (The Bartlett) together form the UCL School of the Built Environment, Engineering and Mathematical and Physical Sciences.
+The Faculty, the UCL Faculty of Mathematical and Physical Sciences and the UCL Faculty of the Built Environment (The Bartlett) together form the UCL School of the Built Environment, Engineering and Mathematical and Physical Sciences.

-For the period January 2000 to August 2010 UCL was ranked 16th in the world (and 2nd in Europe) for citations per paper in engineering, with an average of 8.83 citations per paper.
+For the period January 2000 to August 2010 UCL was ranked 16th in the world (and second in Europe) for citations per paper in engineering, with an average of 8.83 citations per paper.